Office Timeline

 Donald R. Smith

 Donald Smith was born in 1926.
-Smith went to York High School in Elmhurst, and in 1944 joined the United States Navy at the age of 18.
-After the war, he attended Loyola University, and John Marshall Law School.
+Smith attended York High School in Elmhurst and, in 1944, joined the United States Navy at the age of 18.
+After the war, he attended Loyola University and John Marshall Law School.
 He began his career in Government in 1950 when he was appointed to the DuPage County Board of Review.
-In 1954 he became Chief Deputy Treasurer of DuPage, and then.
-In 1958 he was elected Treasurer of DuPage County in 1958.
-From 1965 until 1977, Smith served as chief fiscal officer in the office of the Illinois Treasurer under three State Treasurers: William J. Scott, Adlai E. Stevenson and Alan J. Dixon.
+In 1954, he became Chief Deputy Treasurer of DuPage, and then.
+In 1958, he was elected Treasurer of DuPage County in 1958.
+From 1965 until 1977, Smith served as chief fiscal officer in the office of the Illinois Treasurer under three State Treasurers: William J. Scott, Adlai E. Stevenson, and Alan J. Dixon.
 In 1977, he was appointed Illinois Treasurer to fill the last two years of Alan Dixon’s term.
 Smith served until 1979.
 Smith was murdered in a mysterious incident in February 1982 in Chicago.

 (1971-1977)